emfoundation/emf-engineering-task/README.md

 # EMF - Engineering take-home task
-This task is designed for Technical Engineering roles at the Ellen MacArthur Foundation.
+This task is designed for Software Engineering roles at the Ellen MacArthur Foundation (EMF).

 We created this to give you an insight into the kind of work you will be doing at EMF, and to give us an idea of your technical (and non-technical) skills.
 We're interested in the way you approach problems, but also in your code style and the structure to your solutions.
 You may complete these tasks in Python only.

-We expect this challenge to take 1-3 hours, should you find it taking significantly longer, please submit what you have - we are not looking for perfection.
+We expect this challenge to take 1-3 hours.
+Should you find it taking significantly longer, please submit what you have - we are not looking for perfection.
 If you have any queries please reach out to us.

 ## Instructions
 You can use this repository as a basis for completing the tasks, however, first you will need to create a copy of it, so that you can push your changes to it: